Knowlegde center

 CAT6A 500 Mhz 10 Gbps

 AWG stands for American Wire Gauge.
 This is an American standard in which the cross-section of a round wire is indicated by means of a numerical code.
 The higher the number, the smaller the diameter and the thinner the wire.
-DINTEK uses AWG23 for the installation cables and AWG24 for the patch cords.
+DINTEK uses AWG23 for the installation cables and AWG24 for the patchcords.

-AWG Diameter in mm Area in mm²
+AWG Diameter in mm Oppervlak in mm²

 23 0,573 0,259